umbraco/UmbracoDocs/Umbraco-Heartcore/Getting-Started-Cloud/The-Umbraco-Backoffice/index.md

 ### Document type

-Document types helps define the content nodes in the content tree that the user can create.
-A document type has different properties that in turn is made up by a specific Data Type like text or a number.
+Document Types defines the content nodes the editors can create in the Content section.
+A Document Type has a set of properties that is made up of specific Data Types like text or a numbers.
 A property is the fields that holds the content in a content node that can be edited by the content editor.

 ### Media Types